-Have you tried making our apple cinnamon play dough is perfect for so many different things!
-Great with a five senses lesson, but it is also perfect for Autumn and goes great with our apple taste test lesson.
+Apple cinnamon play dough is perfect for so many different things!
+Great with a five senses lesson, perfect for Autumn, and goes great with an apple taste test lesson.
 It’s even great after reading one of these fun apple-themed books!
-Using simple items, you can create an invitation to play that will make your play dough center even more irresistible!
+Using simple items, it is easy to create an invitation to play that will make the play dough center even more irresistible!

 Setting Up an Invitation